Deep Face Recognition: A Survey: INTRODUCTION

 But all that changed in 2012 when AlexNet won the ImageNet competition by a large margin using a technique called deep learning \cite{krizhevsky2012imagenet}.
 Deep learning methods, such as convolutional neural networks, use a cascade of multiple layers of processing units for feature extraction and transformation.
 They learn multiple levels of representations that correspond to different levels of abstraction.
 The levels form a hierarchy of concepts, showing strong invariance to the face pose, lighting, and expression changes, as shown in Fig. \ref{activation}.
 It can be seen from the figure that the first layer of the deep neural network is somewhat similar to the Gabor feature found by human scientists with years of experience.
-The second layer learned more complex texture features.
+The second layer learns more complex texture features.
 The features of the third layer are more complex, and some simple structures have begun to appear, such as high-bridged nose and big eyes.
 In the fourth, the network output is enough to explain a certain facial attribute, which can make a special response to some clear abstract concepts such as smile, roar, and even blue eye.
-Deep convolutional neural networks (CNN), the initial layers automatically learn the features designed for years or even decades, such as Gabor, SIFT (such as initial layers in Fig. \ref{activation}), and the later layers further learn higher level abstraction.
+In conclusion, in deep convolutional neural networks (CNN), the lower layers automatically learn the features similar to Gabor and SIFT designed for years or even decades (such as initial layers in Fig. \ref{activation}), and the higher layers further learn higher level abstraction.
 Finally, the combination of these higher level abstraction represents facial identity with unprecedented stability.